ossd-s23/project-evaluation/MuseScore_evaluation.md

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

 Yes.
 I joined the Discord server and most of the interactions seem friendly and constructive.
 There are some users whose communication in the chat comes across as a bit arrogant to me personally, but I think that tone can be difficult to interpret via online chat.
-I screenshotted the most recent interaction which I thought was not very friendly. (jeetee)’s response seemed somewhat arrogant and demeaning.
+I'm copying and pasting the transcript of an interaction which I thought was not very friendly on the Discord support channel with the usernames changed.
+C’s response seemed somewhat pretty arrogant and unhelpful to me :skull:

+---
+A: How can i use a Text Font that i donwloaded to use on Musescore Text fields?

+B: Just select it in the properties panel while editing the text in question, or set it as the style for that text type

+A: The Text Font that im talking  isnt on musescore, because i donwloaded it on the web.
+How can i use It inside musescore?
+Do you know?

+C: What about Marc's answer isn't clear to you? because it really should be as easy as selecting the font in the dropdown of the properties for the text after you've installed the font on your PC and restarted MuseScore to allow it load it inside its font list

+A: Hmmm, ok
+ill try it
+Thanks, you two

+---

 __Do pull requests get reviewed?__